shithi30/shithi30/README.md

 ## Hi!
 I am Shithi 👋

+I have expertise in the modern Data/Growth analytics, with a knack for cross-functional collaboration.
+I am new to Canada and am looking for roles in the analytics domain.

 <!--
 **shithi30/shithi30** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.